amenti4k/amenti4k.github.io/_posts/2023-07-20- momodou lamin jallow.md

 Splash him, John the Baptist, I don't need no accomplice Maybe only a driver, turn that man to a diver
 That day, it was raining, put on the windscreen wiper"

+Also unrelated to Hus, but general music commentary -- it's truly magical how three biggest artists in the world can combine forces to make a song THAT boring.
+Hopefully Utopia isn't that bad.